andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 materials instead of imported silk & velvet.

-Garborg's prominent advocacy for the bunad led to a proliferation of *husflidslag*, i.e. handicraft clubs, that kept the bunad tradition alive.
+Garborg's prominent advocacy for the bunad led to a proliferation of *husflidslag*, (roughly translated as folk art & crafts clubs), that kept the bunad tradition alive.
-Today, around 80 percent of Norwegian women own a bunad, compared to only around 20 percent of men, which leads to the not altogether undesired effect of google deciding to show you an array of threateningly beautiful Norwegiann women in bunader.
+Today, around 80 percent of Norwegian women own a bunad, compared to only around 20 percent of men; a situation which leads to a google search of "bunad" returning an array of threateningly beautiful Norwegian women.

 <figure class="figure">
 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2023_05-scandinavia/17-bunader_group.jpeg" alt="Bunader">